 An ENERGY STAR certified television (TV) uses 27% less energy, on average, than a standard model.
+Televisions that have earned the ENERGY STAR Most Efficient designation are the best of the best – they’ll save you more energy than standard models.
 Saving energy saves money and reduces your carbon footprint.

 - Save energy in all usage modes, including "sleep", "idle", and "on".

-- Must consume 1 watt or less in "sleep" mode.
+- Must consume 0.5 watts or less in "sleep" mode.

 - Some models incorporate organic light emitting diodes (OLEDs), the latest in screen lighting technology that gives you superior contrast with great energy savings.